 Experts from AXA PPP healthcare explain how to measure your blood pressure, what makes for a healthy reading, and how to reduce it if it’s high

-While around one in three people in the UK experience high blood pressure, it can often be tackled with a few lifestyle changes.
+While around one in four people in the UK experience high blood pressure, it can often be tackled with a few lifestyle changes.
 Find out how

 Measuring your blood pressure